cakedbake2/vincent-ai/README.md

 - Sentience
 - Respond with TTS to voice messages
 - Web searching (with Google)
-- DM support may come in the future, disabled by default (you know who you are), but could be enabled manually
+- DM support may come in the future, disabled by default, but enableable manually